 The Endoscopy Suites

-As the only place in Marin to offer anesthesia-assisted endoscopy, we serve a large number of people.
-What’s more, the number of procedures performed at Marin General Hospital increased by 25 percent over the past year.
-Fortunately, we have two state-of-the-art endoscopy suites to handle the community’s growing needs.
-Patients undergoing endoscopic testing are prepped in the hospital’s ambulatory surgery department, wheeled to the endoscopy suites for their procedure, and then returned to ambulatory surgery to recover.
-Our state-of-the-art equipment and technologies include the following:
+We serve a large number of people at Marin General Hospital and are proud to offer two state-of-the-art endoscopy suites to handle our community’s growing needs.
+Patients undergoing endoscopic testing are prepped in the hospital’s ambulatory surgery department, transported to the endoscopy suites for their procedure, and then returned to ambulatory surgery for recovery.
+Our advanced equipment and technologies include the following:

 - Leading-edge software that allows the physician to drop photos in the endoscopy report in real time, as the procedure is being performed